Club America signs Mexico international Guillermo Ochoa from Standard Liege | Goal.com

 The 34-year-old goalkeeper has made the move back to Club America, the team he made his professional debut for in 2004, from Belgian club Standard Liege.
 America announced the move Tuesday night with a social media campaign #Hace8Años, a pun based on Ochoa's last name with ocho being the Spanish word for eight.

 It was eight years ago when Ochoa left the club to embark on a career in Europe, joining Ligue 1 side Ajaccio.
 His time in France was the first step of a European career that would take him from there to Spain and on to Belgium.
-Now, he's back in Mexico City.
+Now, he's back in Mexico City - reportedly as the highest-paid player in all of Liga MX.

-Ochoa's time with those clubs often has been up and down, but with the Mexico national team he has appeared to be one of the top goalkeepers in the world.
+Ochoa's time with the European clubs often was been up and down, but with the Mexico national team he has appeared to be one of the top goalkeepers in the world.
 His performances at the 2014 World Cup, including a legendary showing in a group match against Brazil that ended scoreless, plus the work put in at the 2018 World Cup, have put him among El Tri's best goalkeepers all-time along with players like Jorge Campos, Oswaldo Sanchez and Antonio Carbajal.

 The goalkeeper remains the Mexico No. 1, recently helping the team to the 2019 Gold Cup title.
 While he played in the Europa League with Standard last season, America was eager to woo him back to Liga MX and now has achieved its goal.